boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Committed Information Rate (CIR) (Mbps):
-: Specifies the maximum number of bits that a network can receive or send during one second over an AC for a traffic category.
+: Specifies the maximum number of bits that a network can receive or send during one second over a network attachment for a traffic category.
 : If set to 0, this indicates to the host that an alternate path (if any) should be preferred over this one.
 : This parameter is mandatory.